uttarwarshivam1/solution-1/README.md

   * Maintainability and reliability of the system is kept very thoroughly as all the records kept in the database have the backups and system can restore if there is power loss.
 * 24x7 Availability

+*Safety requirements :
+*All system data is backed up at regular intervals and the backup is stored ondifferent sever for disaster recovery.

+*The admin access is restricted to the college network.

+*The data is always logged also to recover from loss of data

+*Security Requirements :
+*The access to administrator account is restricted to authorized personnel.

+*The administrator accounts are only accessible from college network.

+*The authentication of user is done by email verification at sign up.

+*Computerized login is prevented by the use of capuche code for login